manymusic/stim/index.md

 ## 🙏 Acknowledgments

-This work was supported by the Max Planck Society and Johanna Quandt Young Academy at Goethe University Frankfurt.
+This work was supported by the Max Planck Society ([MPS]) and Johanna Quandt Young Academy ([JQYA]) at Goethe University Frankfurt.
-Part of the data was presented at the [ICMPC] conference in São Paulo, Brazil on 25 July 2025.
+Part of the data was presented at the International Conference on Music Perception and Cognition ([ICMPC]) in São Paulo, Brazil on 25 July 2025.
 We thank all participants for their contributions to this dataset.

 ## 👩‍⚖️ License